-Garudasana is usually incorporated at the end of a standing pose sequence or at any point during a shoulder-opening sequence.
+Garudasana is usually incorporated at the beginning or end of a standing pose sequence or at any point during a shoulder-opening sequence.

 Doing the full variation of this pose is especially good for promoting concentration and awareness because you are not only focusing on activating a big group of muscles all at once, but you are also working on keeping your balance.